leinardi/gkraken/README.md

 feel free to open an issue on the [issue tracker](https://gitlab.com/leinardi/gkraken/issues).

 ## ⚠ Dropped PyPI support
-Development builds were previously distributed using PyPI.
+Production builds were previously distributed using PyPI.
 This way of distributing the software is simple but requires the user to manually install all the non Python dependencies like cairo, glib, appindicator3, etc.
-The current implementation of the historical data uses a new library, Dazzle, that requires Gnome 3.30 which is available, using Python Object introspection, only starting from Ubuntu 18.10 making the latest Ubuntu LTS, 18.04, unsupported.
-A solution for all this problems is distributing the app via Flatpak, since with it all the dependencies will be bundled and provided automatically, making possible to use Gnome 3.30 features also on distributions using an older version of Gnome.
+A solution for all this problems is distributing the app via Flatpak, since with it all the dependencies will be bundled and provided automatically, making possible to use new GTK features also on distributions using an older version of Gnome.

 **No new build will be published on PyPI**.